bramble-lang/bramble-lang/README.md

 - `docker` - Docker setup files for spinning up a docker container to run the Braid compiler tests.
 This is to allow for testing Braid on Linux while working on another OS.
 - `src` - The compiler source code.
+    - `bin` - the source code for the different Braid tool executables
+    - `compiler` - the compiler source code itself
+    - `diagnostics` - code related to transparency and diagnostic tooling for the tools and the compiler.
+    - `project` - manages the concept of a Braid project consisting of one or more source code files and imports.
+    - `.` - Code dealing with UI/UX interfacing.
 - `test` - All the Braid integration tests and test scripts.
 These are source code file and projects, written in Braid, used to test that the compiler works correctly.
 The tests are compiled from Braid to the platform specific binary executable then run.
 The output from the compiled code is compared against the expected output to verify if the test passed or not.

-### src
-A break down of what's in the `src` directory:
-- `compiler` - The module containing the compiler.
-- `diagnostics` - Tools used to collect diagnostic data as the compiler runs (e.g. tracing)
-- `project` - The abstraction of a Braid "project".
-This is used for managing the files in a project and orchestrating the compilation.
-- The files in the root of `./src` are primarily concerned with the CLI for the braid compiler.
+    - `scratch` - a directory for putting scratch Braid code that you are writing to do quick tests and experiments.
+This directory is ignored by git.